 On 30 September 2019, Luminor and Blackstone announced the acquisition of a 60.1% majority stake in the bank by a consortium led by private equity funds managed by Blackstone.
 DNB and Nordea each retained a 19.95% equity stake and Blackstone agreed to purchase Nordea’s remaining stake over the following years.

 In December 2021, Blackstone acquired 8.4% of Luminor Holding from Nordea and in September 2022, purchased the remaining 11.6% interest.
 As a result of this transaction, Blackstone now owns 80.05% of Luminor Holding, and DNB will continue to own the remaining 19.95%.

 Becoming one pan-Baltic financial services provider

-On 2 January 2019 Luminor has merged its Baltic entities and finalized the legal integration with a central office in Estonia and brances in Latvia and Lithuania.
+On 2 January 2019, Luminor has merged its Baltic entities and finalized the legal integration with a central office in Estonia and branches in Latvia and Lithuania.

 The change has simplified our legal structure and will ensure fully integrated, customer-centric Baltic banking operations.